 In the era of universality and accessibility of services the flexibility of employment plays a very important role in every business.
 Every business will cherish the possibility of employing staff in virtually every location in the world with the avoidance of formal obstacles.
-In this article we explain what are the options of a foreign enterprise to employ workers in Poland.
+In this article we explain what are the options of a foreign enterprise to employing in Poland.

-- Employment directly by a foreign company
+- Employing in Poland.
+Employment directly by a foreign company

-- Employing workers in Poland – summary
+- Employing in Poland – summary

+Employing in Poland.
 Employment by a subsidiary – entity registered in Poland

 The employment of an employee by a Polish entity is the most common solution.
 Many foreign companies set up a subsidiary in Poland, only to employ workers in Poland.
 And although the subsidiary is a separate entity and its employees are subordinate to the subsidiary, the work is actually provided to the parent company.
 There are also cases where the daughter company does not carry out own activity at all.
 At the same time the parent company finances its entire activity.
-The costs of employing employees and maintaining the subsidiary in Poland are financed, and the subsidiary does not, for example, sell its own products.
+The costs of employing in Poland and maintaining the subsidiary in Poland are financed, and the subsidiary does not, for example, sell its own products.

 In such a case, the formalities related to the employment of a worker are standard and do not differ from the situation of employment by entities owned by Polish residents.
 Employer has to report the employment of an employee to the Polish Social Security Institution (ZUS).
 You should also inform the employee about the terms and conditions of employment.
 You should also refer him for medical examination before starting work.

+Employing in Poland.
 Employment by a branch of foreign company

 We have covered the topic of setting up a branch of a foreign company in Poland in this article.
 We mentioned there that the branch does not have its own legal personality.
 It is a part of the foreign company.
 Therefore, for example it is the foreign entrepreneur who will be the party to the court trial, not the branch.
 However, we also mentioned that this rule does not apply, to cases concerning employees’ issues.